 - Love at First Sight: Icarus and the Betrothed.

-- Man in White: Icarus, representing his innocence (plus, it makes him look like an angel).
+- Meaningful Appearance: Icarus is in white, representing his innocence (plus, it makes him look like an angel).

 - Moment Killer: Icarus' first kiss with his Betrothed is rudely interrupted by the spider-women, who then proceed to kidnap her.